I grew up in Rutland, Vermont,

 I have never stopped being a student.
 I've taken courses at Johns Hopkins, Harvard, Bennington, Cornell, and the Wharton School of Business.

-While my husband and I spent many years in Colorado and Virginia, we now live in the DC area.
+While my husband and I spent many years in Colorado and Virginia, we now live in the Washington, D.C., area.
 We have five grandchildren.

 Currently, I am writing a storyteller's book on biology, which includes new research into evolutionary biology and presents the three domains that currently describe the biological world.
 It's an amazing subject, perhaps the defining science of our time.
 I'm having fun.
 Right now a natural process known as CRISPR is changing life science.
 Read about it.
 It's the future.